 This article is part four of a six-part series exploring virtual desktops in today's IT environment.

-The previous articles in this series compared and contrasted the merits of virtual desktop infrastructure (VDI) solutions to server-based computing solutions
+The previous articles in this series compared and contrasted the merits of virtual desktop infrastructure (VDI) solutions to server-based computing solutions and traditional local desktop environments.
+Now that we've explored the pros and cons of each technology, let's look at where VDI makes sense in today's world.

 Like I wrote previously, VDI technology will never replace local desktop computing.
 But just as a lot of us got most of the mundane applications off of the desktop and into the data center delivered via SBC (server-based computing) technologies that only got us so far.
 (Maybe 80 percent?)